phetsims/perennial/doc/automated-maintenance-process.md

 Once RCs are green-lit for deployment, run `Maintenance.deployProduction()` to deploy production versions.

-Afterwards, `Maintenance.linkList()` will print out links to where the production versions should be.
+Afterwards, `Maintenance.listLinks()` will print out links to where the production versions should be.
 Quickly open all of these links to make sure the production deploys succeeded.

 ## #14: Patching unpublished release branches